-Limitations to the findings presented here mostly comprise differences in sample size.
-The Smith et al. study — to which the team compared their rural Puerto Rican data – had a much larger sample, representative of a much larger population.
-Despite this limitation, the findings presented here are very interesting and the differences found in this rural community are likely to extend to other regions.
+Limitations to the findings presented here mostly concern differences in sample size.
+The Smith et al. study—to which the team compared their rural Puerto Rican data—had a much larger sample, representative of a much larger, generalizable population.
+Despite this limitation, the findings presented here are very significant and the differences found in this rural community are likely to extend to other regions.